kwesiamoh/kwesiamoh.github.io/README.md

 The workflow combines QGIS and Blender for geometry preparation, OpenFOAM for atmospheric flow and pollutant transport, and ParaView for engineering post-processing.

-### German Energy Grid & Carbon Intensity Forecasting
+### German Grid Demand & Carbon Intensity Forecasting

-Multi-horizon forecasting and energy-system analysis using German electricity, renewable-generation, weather, and market data.

-The project investigates electricity-demand forecasting, uncertainty, carbon-intensity behaviour, and the relationship between renewable generation, residual load, and grid emissions.
+A multi-horizon forecasting study combining German electricity-system, weather, and market data to predict grid demand and carbon intensity as forecast uncertainty grows with time.

+The forecasting pipeline covers approximately 80,000 hourly observations and benchmarks recursive XGBoost against zero-shot Chronos-T5 across multiple forecast horizons.

+### Virtual Soft-Sensor for Turbine Emissions Monitoring

+A physics-constrained soft sensor for estimating CO and NOx from operating telemetry when direct exhaust measurements become unavailable or unreliable.

+The project combines physics-constrained neural modelling, thermodynamically motivated features, and conformal prediction to estimate emissions while quantifying prediction uncertainty.

 ## Portfolio

 This repository contains the source code for my personal engineering portfolio.

 **Live site:** https://kwesiamoh.github.io/

-Built with HTML, CSS, and JavaScript, with the portfolio designed around engineering case studies rather than software demonstrations.

 ## Links